'Dumbo' breaks majors scoring record

 Chun only joined the LPGA Tour full time this year and is now certain to win this season's Rookie of the Year award.

-Another award winner Sunday was World No.1 Lydia Ko, despite finishing well adrift on two-over-par after a 73.
+Another award winner Sunday was world No. 1 Lydia Ko, despite finishing well adrift on two over par after a 73.

 She collected the Rolex Annika Major Award for the best overall performance in the five majors, the trophy named after the legendary Annika Sorenstam of Sweden.